Renting in the private sector in the Amsterdam Area

 Finding housing in a new place always requires some research.
 If you’re planning to rent in the Amsterdam region, the most common option for expats is to rent property in the private sector.
 Private rental accommodation is not subsidised and there are no pre-conditions as to your eligibility.
 While the rental price of these homes are likely to be more expensive than with social housing, the likelihood of finding a place quickly is far greater.

-To help get you on the rental property ladder, we suggest you try:
+To find a rental home, we suggest you try:

 Expat forums and sites on the internet: Expatica Housing

 TenantHub: Designed for professionals that are new to the Amsterdam Area, TenantHub connects potential flatmates working within a similar industry or company.